 This would have created an even stronger bond, and poetic irony, between them, and also a much more concrete reason for Kevin to lay the bouquet of flowers on the platform before his transformation.
 The film suggests, however, that Kevin’s mother started to abuse him when he was three, and he looks much older than eighteen – and has worked at the zoo for ten years.

 In addition to the music, the wholly surprising twist is nevertheless in hindsight foreshadowed in a number of details just before.
+In the shot where the musical theme kicks off there is a building with arch-shaped architecture, a prominent motif in Unbreakable.
 When Casey sits in the police car in her last scene, there is a railway bridge in the background, similar to the one we saw many times near the sports stadium in Unbreakable.
 (There is even a train arriving on it in the scene, a nice touch.)
 To a non-Philadelphian I guess the insignia on the policewoman’s uniform in scene is the first real confirmation that we are in that city.
-In the Kevin’s run-down hide-out there are shards of glass on the floor.
+In Kevin’s run-down hide-out there are shards of glass on the floor.
 We only see him as a reflection, in two mirrors (he’s split!), and while almost totally absent in Split until now, reflective surfaces were a big thing in Unbreakable.

 Furthermore, the above-mentioned musical theme initially appeared in the earlier film when we saw the 13-year-old Elijah/Mr. Glass for the first time, he too as a reflection, in a TV screen.
-It also suddenly becomes clear why the official Split poster shows Kevin behind a pane of (cracked) glass.
+It also suddenly becomes clear why the official Split poster shows Kevin behind a pane of (cracked) glass, and it has already been pointed out how the shard pattern, in a case of audacious foreshadowing, fits the Unbreakable poster.
 (Another echo is that the hero of Unbreakable saves two children kept prisoner.)

 It seems that Split also stylistically is signalling the coming alignment with Unbreakable.
 Long takes are not prevalent in Split, but the mirror scene with Kevin is now shot in a long take, the camera moving from mirror to mirror as Kevin alternates between personalities.
 The final diner scene is also done in two long takes, with the camera self-consciously gliding around the premises, harking back to the highly overt stylistic apparatus of Unbreakable.